joseorsini/legacyfilesupport/README.md

 #add support for Legacy Files in 3.5.x

 As of 3.x, calls to REST API for Legacy Files using Identifiers on the URI don't work.
-By editing the files on this plugin and overriding the default ones via OSGi plugin, support for these legacy files is re-enabled.:wq
+By editing the files on this plugin and overriding the default ones via OSGi plugin, support for these legacy files is re-enabled.

 Related to support ticket: https://my.dotcms.com/tickets/detail.dot?id=ec3c46c6-1099-4695-b1fb-455831bb5aac